 A TIME TO PUT SOME THINGS TO AN END

 For some, New Years was the time to bury the hatchet.
 Or machete.
 To forget about past wrongs, end a family fight, or grievance with a neighbor or whomever.
 Two people who may not have spoken to each other due to a quarrel might start to speak to each other once again on New Year's or thereabouts.

 CLEAN THE HOUSE

 Some families observed the custom of really giving the house a clean sweep.
+This was done a day or two before January 1, not on New Year's Day itself.
 Everything in the house, and sometimes around the house, was given a good cleaning.
 Perhaps some old and useless things were disposed of.
 The New Year was started, this way, with everything clean and in order.

 Another custom, for some, was to wear nothing but new clothes and new shoes on New Year's.
 Again, it was the idea of starting the new year using nothing but new things.
 But, as one lady said, this was not a widespread custom before the war, because, before the war, "Puro ha' mamopble."
 "We were all poor."

 The Germans have many interesting New Year's customs.
 In some parts of that country, a spoon full of melted lead is dropped in cold water and the resulting shape is supposed to give a clue as to the coming year.